anvk/babel-npm-module-example/README.md

 ## GULP or NPM commands?

+Currently you can build this project either by running a gulp command or npm build command.

 ### NPM commands

-If you want to build a basic JS module and do not require to run any extra advanced tasks during build you can use [npm-commands]() branch.
+If you want to build a basic JS module and do not require to run any extra advanced tasks during build you can use [npm-commands](https://github.com/anvk/babel-npm-module-example/tree/npm-commands) branch.
 Or you can remove `gulpfile.babel.js` file and remove the following npm modules from the project:

  - babel-core
  - gulp